-Our personal injury solicitors handle all types of personal injury claims on a no win no fee basis.
+Our personal injury solicitors handle all types of personal injury claims on a no win no fee basis and we limit our success fee to 15%.
 If you have been in an accident or suffered a personal injury that wasn't your fault you may be entitled to compensation.

 SOLVING PERSONAL LEGAL MATTERS

 We provide Personal Injury services in the following areas:

 The Personal Injury Solicitors at Forbes handle all types of accident and personal injury claims on a No Win No Fee basis and limit our success fee to 15%.
 For a free initial consultation contact one of our specialist solicitors.